2008 State of Origin series: Game III

 New South Wales started the second half with repeat sets of six in Queensland's half of the field.
-A loose ball in the Maroons' in-goal was dived on by Anasata, but the video referee found that it was a penalty to Queensland.
-The maroons' following set of six ended with another penalty to them in attacking position, with Thurston kicking the two points to level at 10 - 10.
+A loose ball in the Maroons' in-goal was dived on by Anasta, but the video referee found that it was a penalty to Queensland.
+The maroons' following set of six ended with another penalty to them in attacking position, with Thurston kicking the two points to level at 10 – 10.
 Queensland forward Nate Myles was lucky not to be sent off (but was later suspended for 6 weeks) for a tackle in the forty-eighth minute which upended Ben Cross and resulted in another minor scuffle and a penalty to the Blues, but the Maroons withstood NSW's attack.
 A few minutes later the game was halted when Queensland forward Michael Crocker was knocked out as Mitchell Pearce's attempted clearing kick sent the ball into the back of his head.
 Just at the sixty-seven minute mark Thurston, from within his own half, got the ball at first-receiver and threw a dummy, slicing through the defensive line before passing to Billy Slater running through in support to score the match-winning try under the posts.
-The conversion was simple and Queensland regained the lead at 10 - 16.
+The conversion was simple and Queensland regained the lead at 10 – 16.
 In the final minutes the Blues attacked the Maroons' line repeatedly but could not break through and Queensland had won their third series in a row, replicating "three-peats" achieved in 1982, 1983, 1984 and 1987, 1988, 1989.

 The national TV audience peaked at more than 2.5 million, breaking the record set in the last game.